AltSysrq/neo2-variants/README.md

 The variants serve three main purposes:

-- I use right-alt  a lot (especially in  Emacs), so remapping it  to Mod4 isn't really acceptable.

 - I don't own  any keyboard with an  ISO layout, which is assumed  by Neo.
 This means the  only _other_ Mod4  key (after rebinding  right-alt back to  an alt key) doesn't actually exist on a US  keyboard.
 While both exist on a Japanese